 STEP 1: Cut the butter into cubes.
 Once cubed, place in the freezer.
 We want the butter to be very cold.

 STEP 3: Cut in the butter.
-Next, cut the butter into the dry ingredients using a pastry cutter.
+Next, cut the butter into the flour mixture using a pastry cutter.
 Cut the butter until it is the size of a pea.

 STEP 4: Add in wet ingredients.
+Add in vanilla extract, egg, and vanilla extract.
 Fold these in until slightly mixed.
-Then, add in chocolate chips.
+Then, add in the chocolate chips.

 STEP 5: Knead the dough.
 Fold and slightly knead the dough until the dry ingredients are JUST mixed together.
 Don't over mix the dough.

-STEP 6: Press the dough on a cookie sheet.
+STEP 6: Press the dough on a cookie sheet with parchment paper.
 Next, press half of the dough into an 8 inch circle.
 Press the chopped chocolate on top, and then add the rest of the dough.

 STEP 8: Bake the scones.
-Bake the scones for 20-25 minutes until golden.
+Bake the scones for 20-25 minutes until golden brown.
 The scones will bake together.

 STEP 9: Cool the scones.
 Cool the scones completely before drizzling the glaze on top.